You’ve probably wondered if there is a way to enhance your facial features, especially your jawline whether for health or aesthetic reasons.

 Various facial growth techniques including surgical and non-surgical methods can help to modify the bone structure of the maxilla and support forward facial growth.
 So if you’re an adult looking to improve your jawline, and achieve a better facial appearance, forward facial growth can work.

 There are numerous techniques to achieve forward facial growth.
 We explain them in detail below.

 Mewing is a technique that helps to promote the proper resting position of the tongue.
 When the mouth is closed, and at rest, the tongue should rest at the roof of the mouth behind the front teeth.

 Mewing can correct jawline issues including an underdeveloped maxilla.
 This can in turn eliminate bite problems, and prevent TMJ disorder.
-However, to get the best out of mewing, you must mew properly and consistently.
+However, to get the best out of mewing, you must mew properly (learn how to mew properly) and consistently.
 This is where our Mewing App comes in.